danbartlett-twilio/SendGrid-Inbound-Parse-Plus-AI-Processing/Part-1-SendGrid-Inbound-Parse-with-Signature-Verification/README.md

 ### 4. Deploy the Generic Event Handler

-This spins up a simple lambda file that subscribes to the SNS topic the publishes when emails have finished processing.
-This is just a stub for whatever functionality you want to add.
-Part 2 picks up here!
+This spins up a simple lambda file that subscribes to the SNS topic that publishes when emails have finished processing.
+This is a starter implementation that provides the foundation for whatever functionality you want to add. [**Part 2**](../Part-2-Process-Inbound-Emails-with-AI/README.md) picks up here!

+**Customization Note**: The Generic Event Handler currently contains basic placeholder logic.
+You'll need to customize this for your specific use case or use it as a starting point for more complex business logic.

 ```bash
 cd ../Generic-Inbound-Event-Handler